k64ret/cv64/docs/objects.md

 ### Execution tree
 All objects are organized in a tree-like manner, where objects at the top are executed first, then the ones at the bottom.
 To explain this further, let's use the following diagram as an example.

-This is how the execution tree looks like when idling in the screen that appears when botting the game with no Controller Paks plugged in:
+This is how the execution tree looks like when idling in the screen that appears when booting the game with no Controller Paks plugged in:

 ![](images/cv64_boot_no_cont.png)
 ![](images/cv64_boot_no_cont_obj_execution_tree.png)